leowmjw/my-articles/ENGINEERSMY/NOMAD_NATIVE_ESCLUSTER_LOCAL_AZURERM/Nomad-Native-Scheduling-ESCluster-Local-AzureRM.md

 ![ES Cluster Deployment Rollout](./IMAGES/Nomad-ES-Cluster-Deployment-Rollout.png)

 #### Gotcha
-For the `template` stanza, the `change_mode` attribute needs to be set to "noop", otherwise it means
+For the `template` stanza, the `change_mode` attribute needs to be set to "noop", otherwise it will happen that the ES nodes gets killed before it can get stabilized to form the complete cluster.

 ### What About Docker?
-It is not a mutually exclusive decision, the beauty of Nomad is that it can run different type of workloads together; which also includes Docker.
-So, for example, we can run the ESCluster UI Cerebro as
+It is not a mutually exclusive decision that running a native workload means Docker gets excluded.
+On the contrary, the beauty of Nomad is that it can run different type of workloads together; choose the best for the job; whether it is `rkt`, `lxc`, `raw_exec`, `qemu`...
+For example, in order to verify the multi-node ES Cluster has been deployed correctly, we can run the nice ElasticSearch UI, [Cerebro](https://github.com/lmenezes/cerebro) as a Docker workload instead of Java natively.

 ### ESCluster UI Cerebro
-The deplioyment of cluster ElasticSearch can be viewed using the nicely done UI called erebro

-Showing the flexibility

-In fact,we can also run Hashi-UI as a docker job ..
+The deployment of Cerebro is as easy as adding a new group for "admin" tasks like "cerebro"; specifying the Docker image to be used and the needed port maps so that it can be accessed directly via its standard port of `9000`.

+Do ensure enough resource is allocated to the Cerebro container, otherwise you might face the dreaded 137 Error, which usually means Out-of-Memory (OOM) action when running Java workloads.
+In the example below; we ensure it is given 1GB; for production you'll want to tune the image's Dockerfile to be able to tune the needed memory.

 ```hcl
   group "admin" {